Finite-Sample Optimal Estimation and Inference on Average Treatment Effects Under Unconfoundedness: Empirical application

-\Cref{nsw_results_table_Amain_C1} reports the point estimates that optimize each of the criteria plotted in \Cref{plot_var_plot}.
-These are simply the estimates from \Cref{plot_var_plot} taken at the value of $\delta$ that minimizes the given criterion in the corresponding plot in the figure.
-In all cases, the bias is non-negligible relative to variance: this is consistent with \Cref{sate_rate_thm}, which implies that given the Lipschitz smoothness assumption and the dimension of the covariates, the semiparametric efficiency bound cannot be achieved here, and it is not possible to construct asymptotically unbiased estimators.
-Our CIs reflect this by explicitly taking the bias into account.

-For comparison, \Cref{plot_var_plot_match} plots the analog of \Cref{plot_var_plot} for the matching estimator as a function of $M$, the number of matches, using the linear programming problem described in \Cref{lipschitz_optimal_sec} to compute worst-case bias (the distance used to define matches is the same as the one used for the Lipschitz condition).
-For the matching estimator, $M$ plays the role of a tuning parameter that trades off bias and variance, just as $\delta$ does for the class of optimal estimators: larger values of $M$ tend to lower the variance and increase the bias (although the relationship is not always monotonic). \Cref{nsw_results_table_Amain_C1} then reports the point estimates at $M$ that optimizes each of the criteria plotted in \Cref{plot_var_plot}.
-As was the case for the optimal estimator, for the construction of one- and two-sided CIs, it is again optimal to oversmooth in that the optimal number of matches is greater than the RMSE-optimal number of matches.

 According to \Cref{match_optimality_thm}, matching with $M=1$ is efficient when $C$ is ``large enough''.
-In our application, for $C\geq 2.9$, the efficiency of the matching estimator is at least 95\% for all performance criteria, and it's at least 99.2\% for RMSE.\footnote{In this application, matching with $M=1$ is never 100\% efficient even for large values of $C$ since the condition that each unit has a single closest match is violated: there are multiple observations in the dataset that have the same covariate values.
-Consequently, $\lim_{\delta\to 0}\tilde{L}_{\delta}=1.41$ is slightly different from $1.42$, the matching estimate based on a single match.} Matching with $M=1$ leads to a modest efficiency loss in our main specification, where $C=1$: its efficiency is $89.8\%$ for RMSE, and $85.5\%$ for the construction of two-sided CIs.
+In our application, for $C\geq 2.8$, the efficiency of the matching estimator is at least 95\% for both \ac{RMSE} and \ac{CI} length.
+Matching with $M=1$ leads to a modest efficiency loss in our main specification, where $C=1$: its efficiency is $90.4\%$ for \ac{RMSE}, and $86.0\%$ for the construction of two-sided \acp{CI}.
+However, inference results based on the matching estimator should be taken with a grain of caution due to the concerns with the accuracy of the \ac{CLT} approximation discussed above.